 Why Learn a Language by Watching Movies?

-There aren’t many methods of learning a language more beloved than watching movies.
-After all, there are brilliant films in nearly any language you can think of, including Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.
+There are brilliant films in nearly any language you can think of, including Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.
 Regardless of what language you want to learn, there’s probably a movie in that language that you’ll love.

-First of all, watching movies familiarizes you with native speech.
-Since movies are intended for native speakers, the language used generally reflects authentic speech.
+- Watching movies familiarizes you with native speech.
 Sometimes, historical or fantasy films might not be accurate reflections of current speech norms, but most contemporary movies use common language that people who watch the film also use.
-By listening to authentic, native speech, you’re more likely to be able to understand actual speech in context.

-Additionally, watching movies puts vocabulary in context.
-You won’t just have to rely exclusively on the words themselves to understand what’s happening.
+- Watching movies puts vocabulary in context.
 If you don’t understand a word, you can often guess based on what’s happening and visual cues, like characters’ facial expressions.
-Plus, you can see how vocabulary might be used in different situations, helping you understand when different words are appropriate.
+Plus, you can see how vocabulary might be used in different situations.

 However, a lot of language learners don’t know what they’re doing when it comes to learning a language with movies.
 It can be tempting to just watch a movie and hope to learn from it.
-But because so many learners are unprepared, they often fall victim to pitfalls and don’t get as much out of the movies as they would have hoped.
+But because so many learners are unprepared, they often don’t get as much out of the movies as they would have hoped.